 Electric charging points shall be installed in 10% (as a minimum) of the allocated parking spaces at the development.
 This may be phased with 5% of spaces operational initially and a further 5% of spaces made EV recharging ready (i.e. incorporating appropriate cabling) to allow additional provision to meet future demand.
-The Developer is responsible for ensuring the charging point complies with BS EN 62196 Mode 3 or 4 charging and BS EN 61851.
-As a minimum, charge points should comply with Worcestershire County Council Design Guide which requires 22kw charging points for non residential developments.
+The developer is responsible for ensuring the charging point complies with BS EN 62196 Mode 3 or 4 charging and BS EN 61851.
+As a minimum, charge points should comply with Worcestershire County Council Design Guide which requires 22kw charge points in visitor areas, 7kw charge points in staff areas.
+A minimum of 1 space EV charging should be provided for non-residential site visitors.
+Reason:

-Paragraph 105 and 110 of the NPPF state; "If setting local parking standards for residential and non-residential development, policies should take into account the need to ensure an adequate provision of spaces for charging plug-in and other ultra-low emission vehicles" and "Applications for development should be designed to enable charging of plug-in and other ultra-low emission vehicles in safe, accessible and convenient locations."
+Paragraph 107 and 112 of the NPPF state; 'If setting local parking standards for residential and non-residential development, policies should take into account the need to ensure an adequate provision of spaces for charging plug-in and other ultra-low emission vehicles' and 'Applications for development should be designed to enable charging of plug-in and other ultra-low emission vehicles in safe, accessible and convenient locations.'